Direction 18: Disposing of provincial public highway through section 58 of the Land Act

 “LTO” means the Land Title Office

-“MOTI” means the Ministry of Transportation and Infrastructure
+“MOTT” means the Ministry of Transportation and Transit

 Background